dannyrae/blog-app/README.md

 ## Blog App

-&mdash; a wonderful Blogging API built as an exam project by <a href="https://www.github.com/dannyrae">dannyrae</a>, a Backend Engineering student at <a href="https://altschoolafrica.com/schools/engineering">AltSchool Africa</a>.
+A Blogging API built as an exam project by <a href="https://www.github.com/dannyrae">dannyrae</a>, a Backend Engineering student at <a href="https://altschoolafrica.com/schools/engineering">AltSchool Africa School of Engineering 2022/23</a>.

 <p align="right"><a href="#readme-top">back to top</a></p>